Dede-mi/Baba_you/README.md

 5. Enjoy!

-For more information about the rules of Baba is you,refer to this brief online tutorial: https://www.appunwrapper.com/2019/03/24/baba-is-you-words-and-rules-walkthrough-guide/
+For more information about the rules of Baba is you, refer to this brief online tutorial: https://www.appunwrapper.com/2019/03/24/baba-is-you-words-and-rules-walkthrough-guide/

 Future extensions of this program may include: